wetransform-os/ProMCDA/CONTRIBUTING.md

 issues or have suggestions for improvements, please open a new issue on the [GitHub repository](https://github.com/wetransform-os/ProMCDA).

-Before opening a new issue, search existing issues to see if the problem or feature request has already been reported.
+Before opening a new issue, search [existing issues](https://github.com/wetransform-os/ProMCDA/issues) to see if the problem or feature request has already been reported.
+You can also search the [closed issues](https://github.com/wetransform-os/ProMCDA/issues?q=is%3Aissue+is%3Aclosed) to see if the issue have been already closed without implementation for any reason.

 Navigate to the repository of the project.
-In the repository menu, click on the "Issues" tab and create a new issue.
+In the repository menu, click on the ["Issues"](https://github.com/wetransform-os/ProMCDA/issues) tab and create a new issue.
 Fill out the issue title and description.
-Be as descriptive as possible, including steps to reproduce the issue if applicable.
-Provide detailed information about the issue, including what you expected to happen and what actually happened.
+When you create a new issue for a new feature, be as descriptive as possible, and provide detailed information on your expectations.
+When you open a bug-fix, include steps to reproduce the issue if applicable.
+Provide detailed information about the problem, including what you expected to happen and what actually happened.
 If applicable, include code snippets, error messages, or steps to reproduce the issue.

 Optionally, you can assign labels to categorize the issue (e.g., new feature, bug, enhancement, documentation).

 We use the following labels to categorize issues:

-*Bug*: Indicates a problem with the current implementation that needs to be fixed.
+- *Bug*: Indicates a problem with the current implementation that needs to be fixed.
-*Feature Request*: Suggests a new feature or enhancement to be added to the project.
+- *Feature Request*: Suggests a new feature or enhancement to be added to the project.
-*Documentation*: Relates to improvements or issues with project documentation.
+- *Documentation*: Relates to improvements or issues with project documentation.

 Click the green "Submit new issue" button to create the issue when you are ready.